-Keep in mind that we use a zero-based budget, so all of the money has a place, which means we need to live a frugal life to save more money.
+Remember that we use a zero-based budget, so all of the money has a place, meaning we must live a frugal life to save more money.

 - A truck that was a showroom truck and test drives for $47,000 paid by cash.
 Negotiated from $74,000.

-- Large downpayment on our house that allowed us to pay the mortgage off in 5 years.
+- A large downpayment on our house allowed us to pay the mortgage off in 5 years.

-- Paid cash for my College and University degrees in Canada
+- I paid cash for my College and University degrees in Canada.

 - Our new kitten $300 cash plus initial vet bills

-- My new Laptop to use for my business (Canadian Budget Binder) $3500
+- My new Laptop to use for my business (Canadian Budget Binder) is $3500

-- New deck the year after we bought the house which I built
+- I had a new deck the year after we bought the house.

-- Landscaping the front property $6000 cash and I did the work myself
+- Landscaping the front property was $6,000, and I did the work.

-- Brand new wood fence installed in 2019 and I did the work with two neighbours help.
+- A new wood fence was installed in 2019, and I worked with two neighbors‘ help.

-All of the above is based on our income level, so I don’t want to make it seem as if you need a certain income to save.
+All of the above is based on our savings ratio, so I don’t want to make it seem like you need a certain income to save.

 That is far from the truth; however, I want you to consider your income and savings to help you pay cash instead of using credit.